 This honey varietal derived primarily from coriander (Coriandrum sativum) nectar was harvested in late June at our Tangent apiary near Tangent, Oregon.
 The coriander honey has a floral flavor reminiscent of the smell of Queen Anne’s lace flowers and a lingering buttery finish.
 It has been very popular at tasting events this year.
-This honey is available in 8-ounce (BPA-free) plastic squeeze bottles.
+This honey is available in 8 oz (BPA-free) plastic squeeze bottles and 22 oz glass jars.
 The harvest date, apiary location, and primary nectar source(s) are written on the label.

 Farmer Cody Younger, a classmate of Henry’s at OSU, rotates vegetable seed, oilseed, and cover crops through his grass seed fields.
 This was Cody’s third year growing coriander as a rotation crop, and it performed well on the site.